Amer-bit/reading-notes/Classes/class02.md

 * === which means strict equal to and compares both data type and value
 * !== which means strict not strict equal to and compares both data type and value
 ## logical operators
-1. And has && symbol
+1. And: has && symbol
-2. or with the || symbol
+2. or: with the | symbol
-3. Not which has a ! symbol
+3. Not: which has a ! symbol